 Shoreline School District’s Home Education Exchange offers support to parents who choose to educate their children at home.
 The Home Education Exchange (HEE) recognizes the parent as the primary teacher for the child and provides resources to member families to ensure a high-quality learning experience consistent with the expectations of the student’s family.
 The HEE is an Alternative Learning Experience operating in WA for students in Kindergarten through 8th grade.
-Our program is currently at maximum capacity for student enrollment.

 Alternative Learning Experience Program vs. Home-based Instruction - Statement of Understanding